BDC Hamburger Icon

 6. Beacons can reach event participants.

-When events are held, beacon technology can help boost attendance and engage with participants.
-For example, if there’s a rally for a sports team or politician, organizers can use beacons to reach out to potential attendees with information about the event.
+Beacon technology can help boost attendance and engage participants at events.
+For example, if a rally is being held for a sports team or politician, organizers can use beacons to reach out to potential attendees with information about the event.
 They can also use the technology to collect attendee data and send out email sign-up forms.

 Event organizers can also use beacons for contactless ticketing and admission, opening turnstiles when the technology detects a ticket on the attendee’s phone.
 Multiple beacons inside large events can track attendance and utilization to improve future events.